Exact sampling and fast mixing of Activated Random Walk: Introduction: Activated Random Walk

 Now let $B = \{u_1 = v_1, \ldots, u_t=v_t\}$.
 Since $u$ is assumed independent of $\rho$ and $\widetilde{\rho}$, the proof is finished by multiplying by $1_B$, taking $\Pr_u$ of both sides, and applying Fubini's theorem:

 \end{proof}

-The sequence $u = (u_t)_{t \geq 1}$ is called the \textbf{driving sequence}.
-As a consequence of Lemma~\ref{l.resampling}, if $u$ is an i.i.d.\ sequence then the ARW process \eqref{eq:ARWprecise} is a time-homogeneous Markov chain.
+As a consequence of Lemma~\ref{l.resampling}, if the driving sequence $u$ is an i.i.d.\ sequence then the ARW process \eqref{eq:ARWprecise} is a time-homogeneous Markov chain.
 For general $u$, the ARW process is not a Markov chain, but we will see that some techniques from the theory of Markov chains, such as the use of a strong stationary time to bound the mixing time, can still be applied.
 The reason we are interested in general driving is for future applications when $V$ is a subset of a larger system $V'$, and the driving comes from particles entering $V$ as a result of stabilizing $V' \backslash V$.

 In what follows we write $\Sta^F := \Sta_{\rho^F}$.

 \begin{lemma} \moniker{Abelian Property} Let $\phi_1, \phi_2$ be ARW configurations, and let $F$ be the odometer for stabilizing $\phi_1$.
 Then

 \end{lemma}